 At Achduth Vesholom, we value the special time following services because it allows our members and guests to begin the Sabbath with an atmosphere of fellowship while unwinding from a busy week.

-We currently are gathering outdoors after services to exchange greetings.
-When pandemic safety protocols allow, we look forward to resuming the tradition of congregants takings turns providing refreshments or sponsoring an Oneg Shabbat.
+With recent changes in our pandemic safety protocols, we look forward to resuming the tradition of congregants takings turns providing refreshments or sponsoring an Oneg Shabbat.
 Our summer receptions usually feature wine and challah, but during the rest of the year, we rely on the generosity of our members to serve as hosts.

 Please contact the Temple office at (260) 744-4245 if you’d like to host an oneg in honor of a simcha, important event, or favorite person.
 It’s a great way to showcase a new recipe or share a favorite treat from the bakery.